Read Theodor W. Adorno with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Adorno most influenced?

-The central claim is this: These schools of thought and academic domains reflect the wide-reaching impact of Adorno’s philosophy, demonstrating his profound influence across multiple fields of inquiry.
+In plain terms: These schools of thought and academic domains reflect the wide-reaching impact of Adorno’s philosophy, demonstrating his profound influence across multiple fields of inquiry.

 Critical Theory Description